Heterogeneous Explore-Exploit Strategies on Multi-Star Networks

 In this section we provide numerical simulations to illustrate results and validate theoretical bounds.
 For all simulations, we consider 10 options ($N=10$) with Gaussian reward distributions.
 Expected reward for the optimal option is $\mu_{i^*}=11$ and for all sub-optimal options $i\neq i^*$ is $\mu_{i}=10$.
 We let variance associated with all options $i$ be $\sigma_i^2 =1$.
 Because the expected reward gaps $\Delta_i=1$, $i\neq i^*$, are equal to the variances $\sigma_i^2 = 1$, it is a challenging problem to distinguish the optimal option from the sub-optimal options.
 For all simulations, we consider 1000 time steps ($T=1000$) and use 1000 Monte Carlo simulations with $\xi=1.01$.

-We show simulation results for the performance of a group of $K=36$ agents that communicate over two different symmetric multi-star graphs and use the heterogeneous sampling rules of Definition~\ref{def:samplerule}.
-We compare to the case when agents use the corresponding homogeneous sampling rules of Remark~\ref{rem:homrule}.
+We show simulation results for performance of a group of $K=36$ agents that communicate over two different symmetric multi-star graphs and use the heterogeneous sampling rules of Definition~\ref{def:samplerule}.
+We compare to the case when agents use the corresponding homogeneous sampling rules of Definition~\ref{def:homrule}.
 The first multi-star graph has $m=2$ center agents and $K-m =34$ peripheral agents, with each center agent communicating with 17 peripheral agents and the other center agent.
 The second multi-star graph has $m=3$ center agents and $K-m=33$ peripheral agents, with each center agent communicating with 11 peripheral agents and the other center agents.
-In each case, the center agents are interchangeable and the peripheral agents are interchangeable, so the average performance of a center (peripheral) agent is the same as the individual performance of a center (peripheral) agent.
+In each case, center agents are interchangeable and peripheral agents are interchangeable, so the average performance of a center (peripheral) agent is the same as the individual performance of a center (peripheral) agent.